Arlington County is confronted with several major issues that the current County Board has not dealt with adequately, among them:

 Lack of Affordable Housing

 According to County reports, Between 2000 and 2013 the County lost 13,500 market rate affordable apartments.
-The County has replaced some of those with subsidized housing.
-But by 2019 the County’s affordable housing inventory was 10,950 units or less than half the 23,500 units available in 2000.
+The County has replaced some of those with subsidized housing, and by 2025 the County’s committed affordable housing inventory was 11,355 units.
+Yet the County reports that the “[p]ercent of all rental housing affordable to households < 60% AMI = 13%”.
 Clearly the County has not met the goals outlined in the Affordable Housing Master Plan (AHMP) adopted with much fanfare in 2015.

 Having essentially thrown in the towel on housing for low income households, the County is now doubling down on “Missing Middle” housing, supposedly affordable to the middle class.
 The idea is to replace homes on single family lots with less expensive duplexes and town homes.
 This won’t work, because as has been pointed out by noted Wharton economist Jon Huntley, escalating land values in an elastic market will price even modest homes out of reach of the middle class.
 What Missing Middle will provide is major impacts, including overcrowded schools, increased traffic congestion on neighborhood streets, and additional flood inducing runoff due to fewer trees and more pavement.